Last Updated on April 20, 2021 by admin

 Mix Up Your Media

 You may have started publishing simple blog posts.
 As your B2B fintech marketing program matures, you’ll want to experiment with different types of content.
 Your audience might be more inclined to look at an infographic than read through a blog post.
 Or perhaps your audience is looking for more in-depth information like a report or a white paper.
 Video is another great medium to convey messages in an interesting way.
-The point is, experiment with different content formats and find which works best for your audience.
+The point is to experiment with different content formats and find which works best for your audience.

 The same principle holds for how you distribute content and reach your audience.
 Maybe your initial strategy revolved around posting to your company’s LinkedIn page.
 Again, as your B2B fintech marketing program becomes more sophisticated, you want to expand how you deliver messaging and content to your audience.

 This should also be a data-driven endeavor.
 If you’re just starting, building audience personas should help you identify where your audience consumes information.
 You can also seek out data about the best days of the week to post content on certain social media channels.
 Once you have a few months under your belt, you can begin to identify how your specific audience responds to how and where you promote your content and adjust accordingly.
-You may find that retargeting/remarketing is a helpful distribution strategy for boosting awareness for your content while email marketing leads to higher engagement levels.
+You may find that retargeting/remarketing is a helpful distribution strategy for boosting awareness of your content, while email marketing leads to higher engagement levels.

 The bottom line is that your B2B fintech marketing should continue to evolve and mature over time, and this will require an ongoing level of evaluation and iterations to your marketing strategy.
 As you gather more data, your strategy will continue to grow and become more successful.
 More people than ever are turning to online channels to consume information to gather research to make purchasing decisions.
 Following these B2B fintech marketing best practices can position you to intersect with the buyers seeking products and services like yours.